realbogart/tmux-telescope/README.md

 ### Sessions Picker

-Lists opened sessions.
+List open sessions.
 Picking one switches to that session.

 ### Keybindings Picker

-Lists tmux category keybindings.
-No action when selecting one.
+List tmux category keybindings.
+No action when picking one.

+### Panes Picker

+List all panes and their current command.
+For instance, you can filter for `nvim` to find all instances of [neovim](https://neovim.io/).
+When you pick one, you go to that pane.

 ## Options